Rohithprovides/orion/replit.md

-# Orion Programming Language Compiler
+# Orion Programming Language

 ## Overview

-This is a web-based compiler and interactive development environment for the Orion programming language, a systems programming language designed to combine C's performance with Python's readability.
-The project consists of a Flask-based backend compiler/interpreter and a responsive web frontend that allows users to write, compile, and execute Orion code directly in the browser.
+This is a web-based IDE for the Orion programming language, a pure compiled systems programming language designed to combine C's performance with Python's readability.
+The project consists of a Flask-based web server that interfaces with a native C++ compiler backend, providing a responsive web frontend for writing, compiling, and executing Orion code directly in the browser.

 ## User Preferences